-Thermal storage uses heat to store energy so that when demand peaks, the heat can produce electricity directly by initializing a steam turbine.
+Thermal storage uses heat to store energy so that when demand peaks, the heat can produce electricity directly by initialising a steam turbine.
 There are different ways to store this energy.
-One way is to use large-scale volcanic rocks that can contain a big amount of heat.
-This solutions is able to hold the energy for up to one week, and is therefore helping with adequacy and sometimes congestion management.
+One is to use large-scale volcanic rocks that can contain a large amount of heat.
+This solution allows the energy to be held for up to one week, and therefore assists with adequacy and sometimes congestion management.
 Another way is to store heated fluids in insulated tanks.
 This storage system can respond very quickly, and can provide anything from short term frequency response up to longer cycles over several days.
-It therefore helps with frequency balancing, adequacy and congestion management.
+It there-fore helps with frequency balancing, adequacy and congestion management.
 Moreover, district heating and cooling is an energy solution for satisfying urban heat and cooling demand.
-District energy systems which pipe steam, and hot or cold water, around a district from a central location are being used in a variety of cities worldwide because of their higher energy efficiency which can significantly reduce the greenhouse gas emissions of cooling and heating.
+District energy systems which pipe steam, and hot or cold water, around a district from a central location are being used in a variety of cities worldwide because of their higher energy efficiency, which can significantly reduce the greenhouse gas emissions of cooling and heating.

 Components & enablers

-- Highly flexible digital control system platforms for virtual power plants that enables to store renewable energy optimally value in electricity markets.
-It can also provide both adequacy and congestion management.
+- Highly flexible digital control system platforms for virtual power plants that enable renewable energy to be stored optimally.

 State of the art in application and research

-In EnergyNest heat at high temperature is transferred to the thermal storage device using a heat transfer fluid (HTF) inside pipes cast into the thermal storage elements.
-There is no direct contact between the heat transfer fluid and storage material, and the thermal elements with steel piping are compatible with common HTFs such as thermal oil, water / steam or compressed gas etc.
+In EnergyNest, heat at high temperature is transferred to the thermal storage device using a heat transfer fluid (HTF) inside pipes cast into the thermal storage elements.
+There is no direct contact between the HTF and storage material, and the thermal elements with steel piping are compatible with common HTFs such as thermal oil, water / steam or compressed gas etc.

-Eco-Stock is a heat storage made from refractory ceramics and works by heating the ceramics directly with hot fumes from the chimney.
+Eco-Stock is a heat storage made from refractory ceramics and works by heating the ceramics directly via hot fumes from the chimney.

 Technology Readiness Level

-New 4.0 has a pilot plant in Hamburg that can store 130 MWh for up to one week and the next step is to use its storage technology in commercial projects and scale up the storage capacity and power to reach the goal of over 1 GWh in near future.
+New 4.0 has a pilot plant in Hamburg that can store 130 MWh for up to one week; the next step is to use its storage technology in commercial pro-jects and scale up the storage capacity and power to reach the goal of over 1 GWh in the near future.

 Current focus of R&D and research gaps